Science Policy Research Unit: History

+Teachings

-SPRU currently offers six Masters courses, two of which are available for online distance learners.
-SPRU also offers two PhD degrees, in Science and Technology Policy Studies and Technology and Innovation Management.
+SPRU currently offers six Master's courses, two of which are available online.
+Additionally, SPRU offers two PhD degrees in Science and Technology Policy Studies and Technology and Innovation Management.

 Harvard Sussex Program

-The Harvard Sussex Program (HSP) is a collaborative effort on chemical biological weapons disarmament between Harvard University and Science and Technology Policy Research (SPRU) at the University of Sussex.
-It was formed by Matthew Meselson and Julian Perry Robinson to provide research, training, seminars, and information work on chemical biological warfare and its disarmament.
+The Harvard Sussex Program (HSP) is a collaborative effort on chemical biological weapons disarmament between Harvard University and SPRU at the University of Sussex.
+It was formed by Matthew Meselson and Julian Perry Robinson to provide research, training, seminars, and information on chemical biological warfare and its disarmament.
 In 2010, Sussex faculty member Caitriona McLeish was appointed co-director of the HSP.

-The program is well known for its unique large archival collection of CBW related documents at Sussex (SHIB - Sussex Harvard Information Bank).
+The program has an archival collection of CBW-related documents at the Sussex Harvard Information Bank (SHIB).

-HSP is an academic Non-Governmental Organization (NGO) that has influenced policy creation from within the United States and Great Britain on the formation of the Chemical Weapons Convention (CWC) and reviews of the Biological Weapons Convention (BWC).
+HSP is an academic non-governmental organization (NGO) that has influenced policy creation from within the United States and Great Britain on the formation of the Chemical Weapons Convention (CWC) and reviews of the Biological Weapons Convention (BWC).